 How do I choose the best personal trainer for me?

-When you’re looking for a trainer, it is important that you get along well and enjoy each other’s company.
+When you’re looking for a trainer, you must get along well and enjoy each other’s company.
 A personal trainer can help you develop a realistic, healthy relationship with your body and with your fitness goals, and should be someone who can motivate and inspire you on the journey.

-Of course, practical considerations like the cost, the number of times you will be expected to meet, and the convenience (where do they work from, will they visit at home, can you arrange sessions and get to them on time) of the trainer are important.
+Of course, practical considerations like the cost, the number of times you will be expected to meet, and the convenience of the trainer are important.

 Should I get a female personal trainer?

 It makes no difference whether your trainer is male or female – as long as they have the required experience and certification.
 However, some clients may be more comfortable with a female personal trainer, or find it easier to communicate with a woman.
 In this case, a female personal trainer is a better idea.